Antoine0Girardin/Inflation-OPI-4-triangle/README.md

 The other directories contain the value of all correlators, previously computed.

-The directory "saved_results" contains all the results for n_min = 3 and all possible n_max, as well as all the results for n_min=n_max.
+The directory "saved_results" contains all the results for n_min = 3 and all possible n_max, as well as all the results for n_min=n_max, for both maximizing and minimizing E2.